crabfishtech/ai-docupartner/README.md

 # AI DocuPartner

 AI DocuPartner is a document management system with AI-powered conversation capabilities.
-It allows you to upload, organize, and query documents using large language models (LLMs) like OpenAI and Anthropic.
+It allows you to upload, organize, and query documents using large language models (LLMs) like OpenAI, future models supported in the future.

 ## Features